smoltcp-rs/rust-managed/README.md

 The `map` feature, disabled by default, enables the `ManagedMap` enum.
 Its interface is not stable yet and is subject to change.
-It also requires the use of a nightly compiler.
+It also requires the use of a nightly compiler, 1.27 or later.

 Usage
 -----